RMCampos/worked-hours-report/README.md

 # Worked Hours

+⚠️ Archive Notice
+This repository is no longer actively maintained and has been archived.
+No further updates, bug fixes, or feature additions will be made.
+Feel free to fork this project if you'd like to continue development or adapt it for your own use.

 Worked Hours is a simple app to track daily worked hours easily.
 It's a single page app containing a daily tracker section and a report section.
 ## Table of Content